verrazzano/docs/content/en/docs/quickstart.md

 The Quick Start assumes that you have already installed a [Kubernetes](https://kubernetes.io/) cluster.
 Verrazzano has been tested on [Oracle Cloud Infrastructure Container Engine for Kubernetes](https://docs.cloud.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengoverview.htm) (OKE) and
-[Oracle Linux Cloud Native Environment](https://docs.oracle.com/en/operating-systems/olcne/) (OLCNE); it is possible that it can be configured to work on other Kubernetes environments.
+[Oracle Linux Cloud Native Environment](https://docs.oracle.com/en/operating-systems/olcne/) (OLCNE); it is possible that it can be configured to work in other Kubernetes environments.

 Verrazzano requires the following: